kubavn/kubavn/README.md

 * 🌍  I'm based in Ludwin Poland
 * ✉️  You can contact me at [CZECHKUB@WP.PL](mailto:CZECHKUB@WP.PL)
-* 🧠  I'm learning Java and web 3
+* 🧠  I'm learning Java and web3

 ### Skills